What is the High-Low Method?

 Disadvantages of the Method

 Due to the simplicity of using the high-low method to gain insight into the cost-activity relationship, it does not take into consideration small details such as variation in costs.
 The high-low method assumes that fixed and unit variable costs are constant, which is not the case in real life.
-Because it uses only two data values in its calculation, variation in costs are not captured in the estimate.
+Because it uses only two data values in its calculation, variations in costs are not captured in the estimate.

 Another drawback of the high-low method is the ready availability of better cost estimation tools.
 For example, the least-squares regression is a method that takes into consideration all data points and creates an optimized cost estimate.
 It can be easily and quickly used to yield significantly better estimates than the high-low method.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program for anyone looking to become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: